Last Updated on July 30, 2021 by Charles Wilson

 This is done by mounting a boring bar and holder with cutter teeth on the tool post and rotating the workpiece.
 This one can be used for reaming also.
 The process where an existing hole is made bigger.

 Knurling is the modification process of a metal where small ridges are created on the surface of the object as a grip so that it can be handled easily.
 This particular tool can make a small edge on the surface of an object for easy gripping.
-So, you can use this tool for knurling operation.
+So, you can use this tool for knurling operations.

 It is the process of removing burrs and sharp edges from the workpiece so that one can handle it easily and safely.
 As it seems from the name, this tool takes care of the chamfering operations.
 Chamfering is an essential tool to cut off sharp edges after threading operation.